Topsham voters to decide on charter commission June 8

-TOPSHAM — Topsham voters will decide at the ballot box June 8 whether to form a charter commission.
-A commission would recommend changes to help the town government run better.
+TOPSHAM — Topsham voters will decide June 8 whether to form a charter commission that would recommend changes to help the town government run better.

-Selectmen Thursday unanimously voted to put the question to voters during the already-scheduled June election where Topsham voters normally vote on the Maine School Administrative District 75 budget.
+Selectmen Thursday unanimously voted to put the question to voters during an already-scheduled June election where Topsham voters typically vote on the Maine School Administrative District 75 budget.

-Assistant Town Manager Mark Waltz said if voters favor forming a charter commission, six people will need to be elected to the commission.
-The group would propose a charter, which would go before voters at another referendum.
+Assistant Town Manager Mark Waltz said if voters favor forming a charter commission, six people will need to be elected to the group.
+The commission would propose a charter, which would go before voters at another referendum.

 Selectwoman Ruth Lyons said she liked the idea of holding the vote on the charter commission in June so that if it passes, the election of members can happen at the Nov.
 2 general election when Topsham is electing other municipal officers.